Leavy-Zhang/RepliCode/README.md

 1. Region files can be prepared similarly as that of **computeS50.py** or a set of pre-predicted peak regions in bed format.</br>
 2. Using **intersectBed** to **intersectBed** to retrieve read count for region/peaks of interest.</br>
 3. Run script to compute F-score:</br>
-   python F-score.py total_reads_of_untreated,total_reads_of_treated untreated.bed treated.bed output.F-score</br>
+&emsp;&emsp;python F-score.py total_reads_of_untreated,total_reads_of_treated untreated.bed treated.bed output.F-score</br>

 #### Example:
-   python F-score.py 17321232,12987432 untreated.bed treated.bed my.F-score
+&emsp;python F-score.py 17321232,12987432 untreated.bed treated.bed my.F-score